emeralddd123/Altschool-NodeJS-Ass6/README.md

 ## Testing the Project

 You can test the project by using the provided Postman documentation.
 Clone the Postman collection and test all available endpoints.
-Access the Postman documentation [here].
+Access the Postman documentation [here](https://documenter.getpostman.com/view/23280484/2s9YJjQySK).

 ## Limitations